Lorenzooone/cc3dsfs/README.md

 On Windows, the profiles can be found in the ".config/cc3dsfs" folder inside the directory in which the program runs from.

 ## Notes
-- On Ubuntu 24.04, you may need to install libopenal1 in order for this software to work.
 - On Linux, you may need to include the udev USB access rules.
 You can use the .rules files available in the repository's usb\_rules directory, or define your own.
 - At startup, the audio may be unstable.
 It should fix itself, if you give it enough time.
 - If, at first, the connection to the 3DS/DS fails, reconnect the 3DS/DS and then try again.
 If that also doesn't work, try restarting the program.
 If that also doesn't work, try restarting the computer.